James Albert Bonsack: Bonsack Cigarette Machine

 Bonsack took up the challenge and left college to devote his time to building such a machine.
 In 1880, he had a first working prototype, which was destroyed by a fire while in storage at Lynchburg, Virginia.
 Bonsack rebuilt it and filed a patent application on September 4, 1880.
 The patent was granted the following year (U.S. patents 238,640 from March 8, 1881 and 247,795 from October 4, 1881).
 Allen and Ginter had ordered a Bonsack machine but quickly rejected it, eager to save their prize money and fearing that consumers would balk at a machine-made product.

-Bonsack's partnership with tobacco industrialist James Buchanan Duke made full commercial use of the invention, which could produce 120,000 cigarettes in 10 hours, (200 per minute), and thereby revolutionized the cigarette industry.
+Bonsack's partnership with tobacco industrialist James Buchanan Duke made full commercial use of the invention, which could produce 120,000 cigarettes in 10 hours (200 per minute), and thereby revolutionized the cigarette industry.
 Duke set a deal with the Bonsack Machine Company in 1884.
-Duke agreed to produce all cigarettes with his two rented Bonsack machines and in return, Bonsack reduced Duke’s royalties from $0.30 per thousand to $0.20 per thousand.
+Duke agreed to produce all cigarettes with his two rented Bonsack machines and in return, Bonsack reduced Duke's royalties from $0.30 per thousand to $0.20 per thousand.
 Duke also hired one of Bonsack’s mechanics, resulting in fewer breakdowns of his machines than his competitors’.
 This secret contract resulted in a competitive advantage over Duke's competitors; he was able to lower his prices further than others could.
 Bonsack's machine was so efficient that by 1888, Duke had laid off all the company's cigarette rollers, who had been replaced by Bonsack's machine.

 Legacy

-The census-designated place of Bonsack, Virginia, located in Roanoke County, was named after James Bonsack, who lived in this town located along Route 460 between Roanoke and Bedford.
+Bonsack, Virginia, an unincorporated community in eastern Roanoke County, is named after him.